alextreseder/picoEDM/README.md

 **EDM machines are dangerous**
 Beware electric shock and pinch points.
 Be prepared to activate emergency stop.
 Do not leave machine unattended.
 You are responsible for your own safety.

+**Metric / Imperial**
+The machine is nearly completely metric with the exception of the thickness of the laser cut parts and tank bumpers.
+These are modeled as the imperial stuff that is available in America.
+The nearest metric equivalents should work in all cases, but user should carefully review the CAD model before building to confirm.

 ## Latest Version

 Verison 59 adds the following features: